Giants of Rome

 Giants of Rome (I giganti di Roma) is a 1964 international co-production sword and sandal set in the Gallic Wars.
 It was directed by Anthony Dawson and starred Richard Harrison and Wandisa Guida.
-The film involves a handpicked group of expert soldiers infiltrate the enemy's stronghold to locate and destroy a secret weapon prior to the Battle of Alesia.
+The film involves a handpicked group of expert soldiers who infiltrate the enemy's stronghold to locate and destroy a secret weapon prior to the Battle of Alesia.

 The film is a co-production between Italy's Devon Film and N.C. and France's Radius Productions.
 Ralph Hudson's only other credited film role was the lead in Tarzak contro gli uomini leopardo/Ape Man of the Jungle also released in 1964.